 In this article we pick up our Taste of Texas series, exploring the Texas real estate market at the beginning of 2019.
 Read the full intro here.

-The monthly rent on a three-bedroom single-family home in Dallas County rose 4 percent in 2018 to $1,563 a month, for an annual gross rental yield of 8.9 percent, according to ATTOM Data Solutions.
+The monthly rent on a three-bedroom single-family home in El Paso County was virtually unchanged from the year before at $1,302 a month for a potential annual gross rental yield of 11.9 percent, according to ATTOM.

 “We have a lot of single-family bungalows, detached and attached, with a yard.
 El Paso is abundant with opportunities in all areas of the city because it’s expanding east and northwest,” she said.
 “The areas of central and south El Paso are seeing a lot of revitalization.”